MHickey2/EssenChelle-Oils/README.md

 <br>

 ### 4. XML Sitemap
  I've added an XML sitemap file to the main root directory, this is used to help search engines understand your website structure.
 It also enables Google to crawl every important page of your website.
-Sitemaps in general enhance the ranking of your website in search engine results, thus in turn will boost your SEO efforts.This page was generated using [xml-sitemaps](https://www.xml-sitemaps.com/)
+Sitemaps in general enhance the ranking of your website in search engine results, thus in turn will boost your SEO efforts.
+Besides being a requirement for the project, it was a good idea to add a sitemap when your site is new and has few external links.
+Googlebot and other web crawlers crawl the web by following links from one page to another.
+As a result, Googlebot might not discover your pages if no other sites links to your site.
+This page was generated using [xml-sitemaps](https://www.xml-sitemaps.com/)

 <br>